View William Trolenberg's Obituary on dailypress.com and share memories

 |

 Dr. Trolenberg, known to his family and friends as "Bill", was born November 21, 1953 in Schenectady, NY, to Hilma Howe and William Trolenberg, III.
-He was later adopted by Joan Cox Trolenberg, after his father's remarriage and his mother's passing.
+He was later adopted by Joan Cox Trolenberg, after his mother's passing and his father's remarriage.

 Bill grew up in Clifton Park, NY, with an adventurous spirit and an engineer's brilliant mind.
-He achieved Eagle Scout rank as a teen and got his pilot's license at 16yo.
-He went on to receive his Biology Degree from Union College in Schenectady, NY.
-He hiked all the Adirondack Peaks (a 46er) and was an expert skier.
-Active in ROTC, his passion and commitment led him to become a pilot with the US Navy.
+He achieved Eagle Scout rank as a teen and went on to receive his biology degree from Union College in Schenectady, NY.
+He hiked all the Adirondacks (a 46er) and was an expert skier.
+Active in ROTC, his passion and commitment led him to become a pilot with the U.S. Navy.
 After making the historic 250,000th landing on the USS Forrestal, he left the Navy as Lieutenant to provide stability for his young family with less time at sea.

 Following his retirement from the military, Dr. Trolenberg continued his dental career and acquired the Deer Park Dental Office, in existence since 1965.
 Continuing to provide dental service at this community-based location was a particular source of pride, and he built many loving and caring relationships with his patients, who he enjoyed serving over the past 18 years.

-Dr. Trolenberg was preceded in death by his father, William, of Cary, NC, and brother, Kurt, of Albany, NY.
+Dr. Trolenberg was preceded in death by his father, William of Cary, NC, and his brother, Kurt of Albany, NY.
 He is survived by his mother, Joan Trolenberg of Cary, NC; his wife, June Green; his daughter, Natalie Tuttle (Scott); his daughter, Kristel Hacker (David); step-son, Jabari; grandson, Gabriel Tuttle and step-grandson, Cory Hacker; former wife, Donna Trolenberg; his sisters, Kristen Trolenberg and Kyla Dana of NC; his brother, Karl Trolenberg of VA; and many loving in-laws, nieces, nephews, cousins and more.

 The untimely and unexpected death of Dr. Trolenberg has cut short the illustrious life of an amazing man.
-Instead of being with the people he loved, serving the community and enjoying his much deserved retirement, his time with us is over.
-The love, memories and contributions he created will live on, but Bill will be sorely missed by many.
+He should still be with the people he loved, serving the community and enjoying his retirement.
+Bill will be sorely missed by many.

 Published in Daily Press on June 25, 2019